Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Conclusions and Further Work

 We hope that our notion of experiment precision will help MQA practitioners differentiate between subjective experiments.
 In particular, we envision that experiment precision measures may be part of a set of tools aimed at detecting differences between subjective experiments performed following distinct methodologies.
 For example, the notion of experiment precision may help decide which experiment methodology results in generally more precise responses.
 The two methodologies compared may, for example, use two different response scales (a five-point scale vs seven-point scale).
 Thanks to our experiment precision measures, it may be easier to decide which experiment methodology should be followed when response precision is key.

-\jntodo{Make sure the GitHub repo we advertise here is publicly accessible.} To facilitate adoption of our experiment precision measures, we make available a source code implementing the experiment precision measures and experiment comparison methods presented in this paper.
-The source code is available under the following link: \url{https://github.com/LucjanJanowski/expPrec}.
+To facilitate adoption of our experiment precision measures, we make available a source code implementing the experiment precision measures and experiment comparison methods presented in this paper.
+The source code is available under the following link: \url{https://github.com/Qub3k/qoe-experiment-precision}.

 \ifCLASSOPTIONcaptionsoff

 \fi